WebDeveloperBen/ai-gateway/Roadmap.md

 - [ ] UI and API to assign models to deployments
 - [ ] Validation and override logic for model aliasing

+### Add organisation Sass style database schema with RLS scoped db pool

+- [x] Create organisation schema now to easily allow any future state
+- [x] Create home organisation for a user upon first login
+- [x] Create concept of RBAC on per org user basis to facilitate enterprise policy management / permission control
+- [ ] Allow invitations of users to other organisations

 ### Integrate role assignment and permission management via Entra ID

-- [ ] Entra ID role mapping CRUD in admin
+- [] Entra ID role mapping CRUD in admin (this should extend the default global roles if contained on the app registrations "expose an api scope" to allow entra driven role config)
-- [ ] API enforcement for admin-facing endpoints
+- [x] API enforcement for admin-facing endpoints

 ### Enable app/team/client usage & cost CSV export from the admin UI